Past performance does not guarantee future success.

 Today's Horse Racing Drifters

-Whether or not you choose to “follow the money” it is always a good idea to keep a close eye on the horse racing market movers.
+Whether or not you choose to follow betting market trends, it can be useful to keep an eye on horse racing market movers.
 A horse that drops sharply in price may alert you to a fancied runner or a piece of form that you had overlooked.
-Conversely, a horse that goes out significantly in the betting could indicate that something is amiss.
-On this page, we list the best backed horses today and the biggest market drifters.
+Conversely, a horse that drifts out significantly in the betting could indicate that something is amiss.
+On this page, we explain what market movers are, how to interpret them, and where to find the latest betting information.

 What is a Market Mover?

-For example, the media may describe a horse as a “steamer” or say that the price has been “slashed”.
-All of this tends to build up a bit of a frenzy as punters try to get on before the price gets even shorter.
-Horses that go the opposite way in the betting market can be called a “drifter” as the price lengthens.
+For example, the media may describe a horse as a "steamer" or say that the price has been "slashed".
+Horses that go the opposite way in the betting market can be called a "drifter" as the price lengthens.
 There can be many reasons for a horse to drift in price, perhaps a change in the going or it may have been unruly in the paddock.
 Sometimes horses go out in the betting simply to balance the books in the face of support for other horses in the race.
-There is certainly no need to rip up your ticket just yet!

 Horse Racing Steamers and Drifters

-Everyone likes to get a bit of value with their betting and we are monitoring the odds for all our Tipsters every day of the week.
+We monitor the odds for selections from various tipsters every day of the week.
 The most heavily backed tips of the day will be listed, along with the name of the tipster and the time that the selections were published.

 Your online betting account displays the odds for individual races, usually with the price changes displayed.
-Not everyone has the time to scan through every race to spot betting patterns but there are plenty of free websites that do the work for you.
-Betfair market movers and drifters are listed from 9.00 am every morning and are updated every 5 minutes throughout the day’s racing.
+Not everyone has the time to scan through every race to spot betting patterns, but there are several websites that track this information:

 Account Required